I figure why waste time introing what you already know.

 They wanted to appease him.

-Besides, in many sectors of this country, even back then, we're talking 40s and 50s now, but even back then, there were people in this country who admired communism and thought that it was the only fair way for human beings to organize their affairs.
+Even back then, there were people in this country who admired communism and thought that it was the only fair way for human beings to organize their affairs.

 He favored employing political and economic rather than military methods as the chief agent of containment.

-Uh I think our young caller was meaning to compare this approach to Obama's toward the expansion of Islam and Muslim extremism around the world.
+I think our young caller was meaning to compare this approach to Obama's toward the expansion of Islam and Muslim extremism around the world.

-Kennan did believe that we should try to contain the Soviet Union, which made him hated by a lot of the left, uh, as probably a step up from Obama's policy uh toward Islamic extremism.
+Kennan did believe that we should try to contain the Soviet Union, which made him hated by a lot of the left, as probably a step up from Obama's policy toward Islamic extremism.

-But a typical example of George Kennan's thinking was to withdraw all U.S. troops from Europe.
+But a typical example of George Kennan's thinking was to withdraw all U.S. troops in Europe so that Stalin wouldn't have anything to make him feel insecure.

-Well, but the left still the left yeah, he was, but the left didn't trust him.
+Well, but the left still, the left, yeah, he was, but the left didn't trust him.

 That's how deluded he was.

-But he was deluded, but he's the godfather.
+And he was deluded, but he's the godfather.

 I mean, for the longest time, George Kennan was the model.